 As part of our commitment to being open and transparent, we publish our responses to Freedom of Information requests on a monthly basis, also known as a disclosure log.

-Please follow the link to our published Monthly Disclosure Logs
+Please see our Monthly Disclosure Logs.

-Leicestershire Statistics & Research (LSR) provides access to data, maps and reports about communities in Leicester, Leicestershire & Rutland
+Leicestershire Statistics & Research (LSR) provides access to data, maps and reports about communities in Leicester, Leicestershire & Rutland.

 Nomis is a service provided by the Office for National Statistics, ONS, to give you free access to the most detailed and up-to-date UK labour market statistics from official sources.
 Information for NWLDC can found via the Local Authority Profile.